The Sneaker Trends You Need To Know In 2023 (And What To Cop)

 When it comes to footwear designed with sport in mind, pushing boundaries with technology has always been a driving force.
 The big athleisure brands are locked in an endless arms race, each hoping to come up with the next big thing in sneaker tech.
 For the rest of us, that means great shoes that are built to perform.

-Over the past few years, we’ve seen knitted uppers become popular, 3D printing starting to be rolled out as a means of production for intricate sole units, and even self-lacing mechanisms.
-But which ones are actually worth buying into?
+Over the past few years, we’ve seen knitted uppers become popular, 4D printing starting to be rolled out as a means of production for intricate sole units, and even self-lacing mechanisms.
+Expect more boundary breaking developments going forward.

 With all that tech being churned out by sportswear’s heavy hitters, sometimes it’s nice to go back to basics.
 Retro suede runners are big news this year and make the perfect accompaniment to anything from a tailored tracksuit to raw selvedge denim.

 These throwback kicks often feature vivid block colours, meaning they can be a great way to introduce a splash of vibrancy to even the most pared-back of outfits.
 Plus they’re seriously comfortable, which is always a welcome bonus.
 The best designs can be found at heritage brands like Spalwart, New Balance, Asics and Novesta.

 Collaborations are nothing new in the world of footwear.
 In fact, they’re about as old as sneaker culture itself.
 These days, however, they’re becoming more important than ever before as a tool for reintroducing consumers to forgotten silhouettes and shaping brand image.

 All of the biggest sneaker releases in recent memory have been collaborative, and recently high-fashion labels have been getting involved, too.
 The Nike x Sacai LDWaffle, Air Jordan x Dior Jordan 1 and Adidas x Prada Superstar have been some of the most talked about shoes ever released, crystallising the cross-pollination of streetwear and haute couture.